jacquelinelala/jacquelinelala/README.md

 ### Hi there 👋
+🔭 I’m currently working on adversarial learning, especially face editing, which is a interesting field.
+You may visit my [website](http://xinyizhang.tech) for furthur information.
 <!--
 **jacquelinelala/jacquelinelala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.